-• Tiles
+Tiles

-Tiles /slates should match the original in type, material and colour, and should be laid using original techniques.
+Tiles /slates should match the original in type, material and colour.
+Interlocking tiles are rarely appropriate.

-• Chimneys
+Chimneys

 Chimneys are a particularly important element of the character of the Borough's CAs and the Council has a clear preference for the retention of existing chimneys where they contribute positively to local character and for ensuring that new proposals that include chimneys are high in quality of design, materials and execution.